syncfusion-content/flutter-docs/Flutter/chart/events.md

 {% endhighlight %}

-The below events are for circular chart.
+The below events are for Circular chart.

 ## onLegendItemRender